Sunday, February 4, 1979

 Sunday, February 18, 1979

 The Bishop made it easy for me to talk to him.
 He was very understanding.
 He told me of some of the things he had done before he became a member.
 It blew me away.
 I thought, not him, he was perfect.
 He made me feel so much better about myself.
-He helped me understand there was hope if I continued to try to do my best.
+He helped me understand that there was hope if I kept trying my best.

 Monday, February 19, 1979